christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 - packages installed via `pip` are global to all `conda` environments, so they do not benefit from `conda` separation of packages

-- some previously installed executable might use another environment, in particular the previous one.
+- some previously installed Python executables might use the previous Python environment, in particular the previous one.

+- last, environment variable PYTHONPATH is still active in `conda` environment.
+Cross directory references should be avoided when using  virtual environments because they are not consistent with the behavior of virtual environments.

 It is far from simple...